Robertobappe/Data-Structures-and-Algorithms/Algorithms/Searching_BFS_DFS/BFS_DFS.md

 # If the tree is very wide: DFS (BFS will nedd too much memory)
 # If solutions are frequent but located deep in the tree: DFS
 # Determining whether a path exists between two nodes: DFS
-# Finding the shortest path:
+# Finding the shortest path: BFS